Centre Picasso de Gósol Gósol

 - The importance of the image of the Virgin of Gósol.

-- The letters that Picasso wrote to Casanovas from Gósol.
+- The letters Picasso wrote to Casanovas from Gósol.

-- The literary works of Fernande Olivier and Gertrude Stein, which collect memories of those months and underline the significance of this period in Picasso's pictorial transformation towards modernity.
+- The literary works of Fernande Olivier and Gertrude Stein, which recall those months and highlight the significance of this period in Picasso's pictorial transformation towards modernity.

 The Picasso Route

-The Picasso Route offers a walk through Gósol, following the same streets and corners that inspired the artist.
-A sound theatre will transport you back in time, recreating some anecdotes experienced by Picasso and his relationship with the town's inhabitants.
+The Picasso Route invites visitors to stroll through Gósol, following the same streets and corners that inspired the artist.
+A sound installation transports visitors back to the time, recreating anecdotes from Picasso's stay and his relationship with the local inhabitants.

-Currently, a short route of about 2 km is available, and a longer route will soon be launched, which will include points of interest on the outskirts of the town, where Picasso also used to walk.
+Currently, a short route of about 2 km is available, and a longer route will soon be launched, including points of interest on the outskirts of the village, where Picasso also used to walk.

-The combination of a visit to the Centre and the Picasso Route offers a unique immersive experience in the artist's history in Gósol.
+The combination of the visit to the Centre and the Picasso Route offers a unique immersive experience into the artist's history in Gósol.

-During the route, you will pass by places such as the Guardia neighbourhood, where Picasso was inspired to paint Casas de Gósol, and you will go up to the Castle, where you will be able to listen to the recreation of his meeting with the priest of the time.
+Along the route, visitors pass by places such as the Guàrdia quarter, where Picasso found inspiration for Houses of Gósol, and climb up to the Castle, where they can listen to a recreation of his meeting with the local priest of the time.

 To reach Gósol in 1906, Picasso travelled by steam train to Guardiola de Berguedà.
-From there, he continued the journey by mule, following a royal road of medieval origin, as there was no road (the first car did not reach Gósol until 1942).
+From there he continued on muleback along a medieval royal road, as there was no existing road (the first car did not reach Gósol until 1942).

-At the Picasso Centre in Gósol you will find a map of the Camino Picasso, published by Alpina.
-Please do not hesitate to ask us for more information to prepare your route.
+At the Picasso Centre in Gósol you will find the Picasso Trail map, published by Alpina.
+Feel free to ask us for more information to plan your visit.

 Opening hours of the Picasso Centre in Gósol